clarkezone/clarkezone.github.io/_posts/2023-02-21-capz-quickstart.md

 ### Summary and next steps
 Congratulations, you made it!
 In this tutorial you learned:
-1. What the Cluster API (CAPI) and Cluster API for Azure (CAPZ) are
+1. What the Cluster API (CAPI) and Cluster API for Azure (CAPZ) are.
-2. How to install CAPZ on a management cluster from source and run it locally on your devbox
+2. How to install CAPZ on a management cluster from source and run it locally on your devbox.
-3. Use declaritive Kubernetes manifests to manipulate resources in Azure
+3. Use declarative Kubernetes manifests to manipulate resources in Azure.

-In the next post in this series I'll show you how to customize receipies for creating Azure resources, install CAPZ into an existing Kubernetes homelab and manipulate Azure resources through via `kubectl`.
-Thanks for reading, please do drop me a line on <a href="https://q6o.to/czt" target="_blank">`Twitter`</a> or <a href="https://q6o.to/czm" target="_blank">`Mastodon`</a>
+In the next post in this series, I'll show you how to customize recipes for creating Azure resources, install CAPZ into an existing Kubernetes homelab and manipulate Azure resources through via `kubectl`.
+Thanks for reading, please do drop me a line on <a href="https://q6o.to/czt" target="_blank">`Twitter`</a> or <a href="https://q6o.to/czm" target="_blank">`Mastodon`</a> if you have any questions or comments.

+Big thanks to Jack Francis and David Tesar for their kind and patient reviews.